My mother bore me in the southern wild,

 And be like him, and he will then love me.

-We are busy working to bring William Blake's "The Little Black Boy" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "The Little Black Boy" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Little Black Boy" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.